wolfSSL/wolfssl-py/docs/usage.rst

     time and resources.

 Note 2:
-    Each path provides its own options for fine-tuning the securint parameters.
+    Each path provides its own options for fine-tuning the security parameters.
     Check them out in the API documentation.